-Ballon d’Or 2025: Updated Rankings after PSG defeated Inter to win UCL title
+Ballon d’Or 2025: Updated rankings after PSG defeated Inter to win UCL title

-Ballon d’Or 2025: Updated Rankings After PSG Demolished Inter to Win Champions League Title
+Ballon d’Or 2025: Updated Rankings After PSG Demolishes Inter to Win Champions League Title

-- Paris Saint-Germain have won the UEFA Champions League title, and there are discussions around the 2025 Ballon d'Or
+- Paris Saint-Germain have won the UEFA Champions League title, leading to updated discussions around the 2025 Ballon d'Or

-- Having had an incredible season, PSG star Ousmane Dembele is the leading player to win the ultimate individual prize
+- Having had an incredible season, PSG star Ousmane Dembele is the new perceived frontrunner for the major prize

-- With 18 goals and 25 assists, Barcelona's Lamine Yamal, who is seen as Lionel Messi's heir, is also in the conversation
+- With 18 goals this season, Barcelona's Lamine Yamal, who is seen as Lionel Messi's heir, is also in the Ballon d'Or mix

-Paris Saint-Germain secured their first-ever UEFA Champions League title following a staggering 5-0 victory over Italian giants Inter on Saturday, May 31, 2025, in Munich.
+After Paris Saint-Germain clinched a maiden UEFA Champions League title on May 31, 2025, crushing Inter Milan in the final in Munich, attention has turned to the Ballon d'Or race.

-Under Luis Enrique's masterful guidance, the Qatari-backed side delivered a commanding performance in what could be described as an unforgettable night.
+The Parisians conquered Europe under Luis Enrique's masterful guidance.
+Individual performances have sparked further speculation about football's most prestigious individual accolade.

-With PSG's triumph, fans have begun speculating about the 2025 Ballon d’Or, as the Champions League often serve as a major yardstick that determines the winner of the prestigious prize.
+The winner of the Ballon d'Or is expected to be announced in October.
+Legit.ng has looked at the possible contenders ahead of the gala in Paris.

 5. Mohamed Salah (Liverpool/Egypt)

-Liverpool star Mohamed Salah was a leading candidate early in the season, amassing 34 goals and 23 assists while helping the English club to win the Premier League under Arne Slot.
+Salah was a top candidate for the prize early in the season, amassing 34 goals and 23 assists to help Liverpool secure the Premier League under Arne Slot.

-However, a Round of 16 exit to PSG in the Champions League likely diminished his chances, despite his historic individual campaign.
+However, a Round of 16 exit to PSG in the Champions League likely diminished his chances, despite his historic individual campaign with the Anfielders.

 4. Gianluigi Donnarumma (Paris Saint-Germain/Italy)